 I wanted to write something a little more personal on my blog today.
 I have hinted that I’m a college student and if you didn’t know already I study Exercise Science.
-It’s a little self explanatory, but it mainly discusses how the body responds to exercise and the benefits of physical activity.
+It’s a little self-explanatory, but it mainly discusses how the body responds to exercise and the benefits of physical activity.
 It’s something I’m absolutely passionate about because physical activity has so many health benefits.
 I haven’t always been physically active, but I changed my ways and started including exercise into my routine about four years ago, so here’s my story behind how exercise really changed my life.

 As I was coming to college, I did not want to gain the freshman 15.
 This is extremely vain and just typing this out makes me cringe.
 I was dedicated to exercise and I even used some of my graduation money to buy workout clothes.

 I started by going to some of the fitness classes my college had to offer.
-They really kicked my ass.
+They were fun!
 I would be sore for three days and it would be hard to walk.
 It probably wasn’t the best way to get started, but it worked.
 I started going to classes and my favorite was Turbo Kick.
 Kickboxing is such a fun workout and I recommend trying it.
 It was so fun that even though I was tired, I still enjoyed it.
 At first, I couldn’t get through the entire class.
 I had to stop and take breaks and wait for my heart rate to come down.
 Eventually, I was able to go through the entire class and I felt really proud of myself.

 I pretty much did only cardio for about two years.
 In 2014, I decided to lift weights.
 I wanted to get stronger and once I got more into my major, I learned different techniques.
-This was a slow and steady progress, but I can say that I definitely have gotten stronger not only in my arms, but my back and chest.
+This was slow and steady progress, but I can say that I definitely have gotten stronger not only in my arms but my back and chest.
 I have also been able to use the bench press something I would not have dreamed of when I entered school.

-Exercise really changed my life.I have always been insecure with my body and that led to feelings of self doubt.
+Exercise changed my life.
 Ever since adding exercise, I have felt more secure with my own body.
-I feel sexy, strong and powerful.
+I feel sexy, strong, and powerful.
 Besides that, my stress has been lower.
-I do get anxiety every once in a while, but if I don’t skip the gym, it’s much more under control.
-It’s easier to walk up a flight of stairs.. just kidding seriously I still get breathless sometimes; stairs really suck.
+It’s easier to walk up a flight of stairs or even to be on my feet running errands all day.
 I can carry groceries up to my apartment without my arms burning.